 The Hawaii Administrative Rules 11-850 requires certified testing laboratories to conduct specific tests to ensure the safety of cannabis products sold to registered patients in the state.
 These tests include:

 Yes, Hawaii licenses independent testing facilities that qualify after the Hawaii State Department of Health has reviewed their applications.
 The state does not have a state agency that is responsible for testing marijuana and marijuana products.
 However, the Hawaii State Department of Health licenses and regulates certified testing facilities in the state.
-There are only four certified testing facilities in Hawaii, including Aeos Labs, MedCan Lab, AgLabs Hawaii, and Steep Hill.
+As of early 2024, there is only one certified testing facility in Hawaii, down from the initial four licensed facilities.

 Testing laboratories in Hawaii are required to meet the specific laboratory accreditation standards of the International Organization for Standardization (ISO).
 This entails possessing a certificate of ISO/IEC 17025:2017 accreditation and related audit reports by an approved accreditation or credentialing body.
 The ISO/IEC 17025:2017 accreditation is the international reference for testing laboratories.
 Entities looking to obtain certification from the State Department of Health to operate testing laboratories must be ISO/IEC 17025:2017 accredited.
 Otherwise, they may be accredited in Hawaii by an accreditation body whose standards are equivalent to the International Standards for Organization ISO 17025.
 They must also have established standard operating procedures that include a chain of custody for samples transferred to the laboratory for testing.